ovh/docs/pages/web/hosting/svn_using_svn/guide.en-asia.md

 ---
-title: Use SVN
+title: Using SVN
 slug: use-svn
-excerpt: Find out how to use SVN in SSH on your web hosting plan
+excerpt: Find out how to use SVN via SSH on your Web Hosting plan
 section: FTP and SSH
 ---

-**Last updated 28/10/2020**
+**Last updated 6th January 2021**

 ## Objective

 SVN, which stands for "subversion," is a version management system.

-**Find out how to use SVN in SSH on your web hosting plan**
+**This guide explains how to use SVN over an SSH connection on your Web Hosting plan.**

 > [!warning]
 >OVHcloud is providing you with services for which you are responsible, with regard to their configuration and management.
 You are therefore responsible for ensuring they function correctly.